AssessmentsMean, median, and mode

 Let’s say that another student comes along and get a perfect 100 out of 100 on the test.

-This one number summary isn’t a very good summary because 7 out of 8 students scored below 23, and the only reason that the average is so high is because of this one high-scoring student.
+This one number summary isn’t a very good summary because the only reason that it is so high is due to this one high-scoring student.